robertjcumming/matpigui/README.txt

 MATPIGUI Toolbox
 ----------------
 A GUI toolbox which can be used to create advanced GUIs very easily.

   No handles
   No guidata
   Tabs &/or multiple pages
   Work on all versions of Matlab
   Advanced data linking and brushing
   Interactive 2D plotting (simple zooming and panning)

-This is a DEMO version which has an expiry built into it.

 For any questions or comments please contact us on contact@matpi.com

 %%%%%%%%%%%%%%%%%%%%%%%%%
 %%% INSTALLATION      %%%